 I hoped this answered your question: what are porcelain veneers?
 When we do these smile makeovers, we want them to look natural.
 Remember, you have a role in this process to decide what you want the ultimate outcome to be, and I like that.

 I love designing the smile with the patients, and then giving you exactly what you want.
-If you are considering porcelain veneers and want to discuss your options, feel free to contact my office to schedule a consultation.
+If you are considering getting porcelain veneers in New York City, or Flint, MI and want to discuss your options, feel free to contact my office to schedule a consultation.